-Every other year (in rotation with the European University Institute in Florence), the Fulbright Schuman Program funds the Chair in US-EU Relations at the College of Europe in Bruges.
+Every other year (in rotation with the European University Institute in Florence), the Fulbright Schuman Program funds the Distinguished Scholar Award at the College of Europe in Bruges.
 The Fulbright-Schuman Program, administered by the Commission for Educational Exchange between the United States and Belgium, is jointly financed by the U.S. State Department and the Directorate-General for Education and Culture of the European Commission.

-This ten-month fellowship allows the grantee to pursue independent research in one semester.
-In the other semester, he/she will lead two courses in the framework of a Master's programme to a very select and international group of postgraduate students.
-This will help promote the students' understanding of relations between the US and the EU.
+This three- to five-month fellowship allows mid-career and senior US academics to pursue independent research and teach a course to a very select and international group of postgraduate students.
 Grantees may also be asked to provide thesis advising and participate in conferences.

 Questions can be directed to Michele CHANG.